donejs/donejs/docs/guide.md

 The server will initialize some default data (restaurants and orders) on the first startup.
 Once started, you can verify that the data has been created and the service is running by going to [http://localhost:7070/restaurants](http://localhost:7070/restaurants) to see a JSON list of restaurant data.

-## Setting up server side rendering
+## Setup server side rendering

-In the following paragraphs we will create the basic template and application file and start a server which hosts those files and is also responsible for pre-rendering the application on the server and proxy API calls.
+In the following paragraphs we will create:

+- the basic template and application file
+- start a server which hosts those files and is also responsible for pre-rendering the application on the server and proxy API calls.

 ### Create a template and main file